 - you could be sued by the hospital

 - you may not be able to leave the country until you pay.

 You may need to ask family or friends to send money.
 The Australian Government can't pay your bill or lend you money.
 See the Consular Services Charter to understand how and when we can help.

 Claiming the cost of medical care on travel insurance

 - Contact your insurer directly to make a travel insurance claim.
 Most travel insurance companies have a 24-hour assistance centre you can call.
 The Australian Government can't contact them on your behalf.

 - Give your insurance details to the hospital.
 The travel insurer may need to liaise directly with the hospital to coordinate payment.
 This could be before or after receiving treatment.

 - Always ask for a receipt.
 If you've already paid for the treatment, your claim will be for reimbursement.
 Talk to your insurer about their claims process.

 If you think your insurance company has unfairly refused your claim, you can make a complaint.
 For information about making a complaint, see the travel insurance buying guide (CHOICE) for guidance on making a complaint.

-You can also make a complaint to Australian Government (Australian Financial Complaints Authority).
+You can also make a complaint to the Australian Government (Australian Financial Complaints Authority).